vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 > One more thing we would like to point out at this stage: with the release of the [VST 3.6.11](https://www.steinberg.net/en/newsandevents/news/newsdetail/article/vst-3611-sdk-now-available-4906.html), **the SDK for VST 2 has officially been discontinued**.
 We are happy that third-party developers are now looking forward and will continue VST plug-in development with the SDK of VST 3.

 A lot of VST Host software still using VST SDK v2.4.2 plug-ins due their simplicity.
-Also worth to mention that not every VST Host Software has newer VST3 audio plug-ins support.
+Also worth to mention that not every VST Host software has newer VST3 audio plug-ins support.
 There is a various of discussions about VST SDK v2.4.2 deprecation.

 - [VST SDK 3.6.12 - Audio Plugins - JUCE](https://forum.juce.com/t/vst-sdk-3-6-12/30703)
 - [The removal of JUCE embedded VST2 SDK - Audio Plugins - JUCE](https://forum.juce.com/t/the-removal-of-juce-s-embedded-vst2-sdk/29994)